saikiranpulagalla/pdf_extraction_system/README.md

 ### 2. LLM Processing

-LangChain orchestrates the extraction:
+LangChain orchestrates the extraction with robust error handling:
 - Sends text to OpenAI GPT-4o (primary)
+- Logs response preview (first 1000 chars) for debugging
+- Validates response is not empty before parsing
-- Falls back to Google Gemini on failure
+- Falls back to Google Gemini on any failure
-- Uses carefully designed extraction prompt
-- Retries up to 3 times on errors
+- Retries up to 3 times with exponential backoff (2-10 seconds)
+- Includes response snippet in error messages for troubleshooting

 ### 3. Structured Output